 It has now been a week and two days since I left North Carolina Wesleyan College.
 I’m excited to share my Youth Theology Institute experience with you!

 The YTI was funded by a grant the college received.
 Its purpose is to provide rising tenth, eleventh, and twelfth grade high school students the time, place, and tools to discern God’s calling upon their lives.

-Each day we traveled to a place or ministry where we served, came back to campus for lunch, and had three hours of class.
-We then enjoyed supper and free time along with service, fellowship, and small groups.
+Each day we traveled to a place or ministry where we served, came back to campus for lunch, and had three hours of classes.
+We then enjoyed supper and free time along with services and small groups.

-Monday morning, bright and early, we helped with a community homeless breakfast in Rocky Mount.
+Bright and early Monday morning, we helped with a community homeless breakfast in Rocky Mount.
 What stood out to me there was that the people didn’t come just to be served.
 They felt at home, loved, and were being fed both physically and spiritually.
 Also, the men participated in cleaning up.

 On Tuesday we learned how a pastor from Conetoe, North Carolina saw the needs of his community and took action in making a difference.
-Family members and friends had been dying suddenly, and he discovered that the cause was genetic and health issues.
-The pastor now teaches the youth valuable working skills along with how to be healthy, and has a farm where he grows food for his community.
-He reminded us that we should fill ourselves with things that will be beneficial to our health because we are God’s temples.
-We served this ministry by cleaning their Family Life Center, staining their porch, playing with the children, and helping on the farm.
+The pastor discovered that the deaths of his friends and family members were related to genetic and health issues.
+The pastor now teaches valuable working skills to local young people.
+He also has a farm where he grows food for his community.
+Our friend reminded us that our bodies are God’s temples.
+Therefore, we should fill ourselves up with things that will be beneficial to our well-beings.
+We served this ministry by cleaning their Family Life Center, staining their porch, playing with local children, and helping on the farm.

 Pictures above were taken by Blakely Clark Rollins.